 I love cooking, and watching people appreciate my food and would like to work in an environment where I will be pushed and one day even invent my own unique dishes.
 No one in my family has ever studied for a career and they realise that this would be a real opportunity for me to be successful.”

 5. Money’s important – trust me, even the panel interviewing you have financial issues!
 When interviewers sit back and ask you ‘is there anything you’d like to ask?’ – if your first question is related to how much you will earn while on the program – you are not going to score.
 You could be an applicant who’s only interested in earning – not learning.

 6. Career Commitment.
-Unfortunately, those dealing with learnership and apprenticeship interviews are familiar with candidates who ‘hop.’
+Those dealing with learnership and apprenticeship interviews are familiar with candidates who ‘hop.’
 These are those who have completed previous occupational training programs in different industries.
-We don’t like you!
 Too often it means you are not thinking strategically about which qualification is relevant to you gaining employment.

-If however, you are managing to apply for programs that are connected – for example you have just completed a Level 3 program and have now applied for the same at Level 4 – that’s FANTASTIC – keep climbing!!!
+If however, you are managing to apply for programs that are connected, for example you have just completed a Level 3 program and have now applied for the next level qualification at Level 4, that’s FANTASTIC!
+Keep Climbing!!!

-If you are studying and taking advantageous of opportunities to keep climbing the ladder for your career purposes – then keep applying and keep pushing!:
+If you are studying and taking advantage of opportunities to Keep Climbing the ladder for your career purposes, then keep applying and keep pushing!

-That approach shows determination and genuine interest in the sector.
-It also shows that all you really want is an opportunity to follow your dreams.
+This approach shows determination and genuine interest in the sector.
+It also shows that all you want is an opportunity to follow your dreams.

 - Top Interview Question

 - Attitude beats Experience in Interviews

 - Experience Questions in Job Interviews